 As an oracle deck, though, this one is incredible and I am not at all surprised by its popularity.
 The art is just magnificent and I’m also happy to see Kuan Yin resonating so strongly with those who otherwise practice in Western metaphysical traditions.

 Whether this particular deck is one you’ll like depends on how you express your relationship with Kuan Yin.
 For me, I don’t want to see my mother half-naked draped erotically and vulnerably across a centerfold spread.
-I just don’t.
-I don’t want to associate those divine energies with sexual objectification, which is what happens in my mind when I see this deck.
-For me, Kuan Yin exemplifies compassion, mercy, and unconditional maternal love.
-That energy that many of us have come to associate with Kuan Yin didn’t exactly come through in this deck.
-Other than that, it’s a great deck, and again, love, love the artwork.
+I don’t want to associate those divine energies with sexual objectification, which is what happens in my mind when I see this deck, not to mention the dangerous sociopolitical undertones fanning the flames of hypersexualized Asian women.
+For me, Kuan Yin exemplifies compassion, mercy, and unconditional maternal love, and if there’s any link to sexuality at all, then it would be to that of the hermaphrodite or that of transexualism.

 As pretty pictures and a soft, beautiful, positive, and uplifting oracle deck, the Kuan Yin oracle deck is as pretty as they get.
-I love it.
-I’m so glad I have it.
-The one critique I would have is, please, tone down the erotica when working with Kuan Yin, our beloved and venerated bodhisattva, hm?
+The one critique I would have is, please, tone down the erotica and hypersexualization of Asian women when working with Kuan Yin, our beloved and venerated bodhisattva, hm?